About Learn to Play

 Always monitor that the play is coherent (logical and sequential), if not, bring the child back to an earlier level of play

 Karen graduated with Bachelor Degree in Occupational Therapy from the University of Queensland in the late 1970’s.
-For more than 20 years, Karen has worked and led community-based paediatric and specialist early childhood intervention programs.
+For more than 20 years, Karen worked in community-based paediatric and specialist early childhood intervention programs.
 She has extensively worked with families, children, preschool and kindergarten teachers, early primary school teachers, doctors, paediatricians, speech therapists, occupational therapists, paediatric physiotherapists, psychologists, social workers, dieticians, specialist early childhood workers and early childhood workers.

 In the early 1990’s she became serious about researching children’s play.